 - We discovered umami.
 Umami is the sodium salt of glutamate and is the meaty or savory flavor found in many types of seafood, seaweed, soy, fish, meats, and mushrooms.
 Tomatoes and Parmesan cheese as well as Chinese dishes are our favorite umami foods and started appearing more and more “on the menu.”
 Here’s a recipe loaded with umami that I make often: Pad Kee Mao

 - MSG (monosodium glutamate) has a front spot in the spice cabinet.
 Especially when salt is needed in a recipe.
-MSG contains about one-third of the sodium found in table salt.
+MSG has two-thirds less sodium than the amount of sodium in table salt.
 According to the International Food Information Council, when MSG is combined with salt, it enhances flavor and lessens the need for salt, reducing intake of sodium by 20 to 40 percent.

 Marinated Summer Steak (Low Sodium Diet)